Kharouk/100-Days-Challenge/r1-log.md

 ### R1D14 - August 29 2018
 My laptop is probably stolen by now.
 More sad.
 Worked on pair programming and TDD on FizzBuzz.
 Was nice to meet a fellow student from my cohort.
 Eager to begin course.
 Feeling a lot of anxiety over it too.

+### R1D15 - August 30 2018
+Completed pre-course work.
+Worked on Rails track on Codecademy.
+Did some more studying on Ruby.

+### R1D16 - August 31 2018
+Wes Bos Javascript30 course.
+Worked on CSS variables and JS.
+Was fun to learn about CSS again.
+Feel like I've been focused only on programming/back-end languages.